ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Cardboard Box now works on Shrines of the Mountain, Cleansing Pools, Shrines of Order, Altars of Gold, and Explosive Tar Pots.
 - Cardboard Box and Silver Compass can no longer be triggered by Bottled Chaos.
 - Causal Camera can now be triggered by Bottled Chaos.

-**1.9.6**

-- Fixed Artifact of Tactics not working and spamming NREs per frame.
-- Added extra null safety in a couple other places.
-- Major rework of Thunderstore readme page layout.
-	- We got tables!
-	- And icons!
-	- And lists!
-But less of these than before actually!

-**1.9.5**

-- Added informational buffs to Pulse Monitor (cooldown), Causal Camera (number of saved rewind frames), and Bismuth Tonic (remaining duration).
-- Negative Feedback Loop no longer spams red vignette and flinch animation (added Silent damage type).
-- Cardboard Box:
-	- Now returns packed objects to their original locations when unequipped.
-	- Can now move Warbanners.
-- Fixed Bismuth Tonic cooldown only applying to subsequent hits taken after the first.
-- Sturdy Mug no longer works on *any* Deployables (was case-by-case blacklist before).
-Fixes poor interaction with Railgunner utility and future-proofs for similar skills.
-- Pinball Wizard:
-	- Fixed causing sticky projectiles to not explode (e.g. Sticky Bomb, Railgunner specials) -- no longer procs on these.
-	- Now ignores the Neutral team (e.g. flying rocks hazard on Sky Meadows).
-	- Improved SFX.
-Now works on all projectiles and uses a more fitting vanilla sound effect.